balnarendrasapa/docusaurus_site/README.md

     - The workflow will be triggered automatically, and your GitHub site will be built and deployed.

 5. **Add Content:**

-    - Place your Markdown files in the `markdown` directory.

-    - Put Jupyter notebook files in the `files` directory within the `docs` directory.
+    - Place your markdown and Jupyter notebook files in the `files` directory within the `docs` directory.

     - You can create sub-directories to group Markdown or notebook files, which will add a dropdown list on the site.